nithin2134/T_FLIPFLOP/README.md

 **AIM: **

-To simulate and synthesis of D_flipflop using vivado 2023.2
+To simulate and synthesis of T_flipflop using vivado 2023.2

 **APPARATUS REQUIRED:**